 Program Committee.
 This committee shall prepare and arrange programs for the regular and special meetings of the club.

 Executive Committee.
-The Executive Committee shall consist of the President, President-Elect, Director–Membership/Outreach and Classification, Secretary, Treasurer, Assistant Treasurer, Immediate Past President.
+The Executive Committee shall consist of the President, President-Elect, Membership and Classification Chairperson, Secretary, Treasurer, Assistant Treasurer, and Immediate Past President.
 Meetings of the Executive Committee may be called by the President at any time or place upon two business days’ notice.
 A majority of the members of the Executive Committee shall constitute a quorum for the transaction of business.
 A majority of those present at a duly constituted meeting shall have authority and power to act on behalf of and in the name of the Board of Directors on all matters, provided that the Executive Committee shall not have the power to remove or elect directors or officers.
 Any action which might be taken at a meeting of the Executive Committee may be taken without a meeting, if such action is taken by written action signed, or consented to by authenticated electronic communication, by all the members of the Executive Committee then in office.

 Leave of Absence